See also, The Kinfolks discography.

 |

-In the mid-1970s, Bill went back to East Tennessee, where he founded the Smoky Mountain Music Barn, among the earliest music theaters in Pigeon Forge, Tennessee.
+In the late-1970s, Bill went back to East Tennessee, where he founded Bill Owens' Smoky Mountain Music Barn, among the earliest music theaters in Pigeon Forge, Tennessee.
+He and then-wife Kathy performed there with The Kinfolks.
 Bill also appeared in Dolly's 1984 movie, Rhinestone, as part of the band Wild Possum.
-He continued running the Music Barn throughout the 1980s and became a frequent performer with his siblings as The Kinfolks at Dollywood after the park was established in 1986.
+He continued running the Music Barn until the mid-1980s and became a frequent performer with The Kinfolks at Dollywood after the park was established in 1986.

-In the mid-1970s, Bill went back to East Tennessee, where he founded the Smoky Mountain Music Barn, among the earliest music theaters in Pigeon Forge, Tennessee.
+In the late-1970s, Bill went back to East Tennessee, where he founded Bill Owens' Smoky Mountain Music Barn, among the earliest music theaters in Pigeon Forge, Tennessee.
+He and then-wife Kathy performed there with The Kinfolks.
 Bill also appeared in Dolly's 1984 movie, Rhinestone, as part of the band Wild Possum.
-He continued running the Music Barn throughout the 1980s and became a frequent performer with his siblings as The Kinfolks at Dollywood after the park was established in 1986.
+He continued running the Music Barn until the mid-1980s and became a frequent performer with The Kinfolks at Dollywood after the park was established in 1986.

 In the early 1980s, and for the rest of his life, Bill made it his mission to bring awareness to the conservation of the chestnut tree in the Smoky Mountains and helped The American Chestnut Foundation (TACF) in their efforts to create a blight-resistant tree.
 He and his wife, Sandy, planted about 70,000 chestnut trees on the Dollywood property.
 In 2009, TACF recognized Bill’s efforts with a presentation and tree planting at the Back Porch Theater in Dollywood with Dolly in attendance.
 Then in June 2022, Dolly accepted the Chestnut Conservation Champion Award on behalf of her late uncle, Bill Owens.
 The award was presented at the future site of Dollywood's HeartSong Lodge & Resort, where an American chestnut tree was planted to honor Bill and his work with TACF.